 Breakthrough to remove institutional bottlenecks

-Although we know that each additional % growth this year will help improve many indicators for the entire period, this target will not be easy.
-Therefore, the most likely scenario is to grow at around 8%, while consolidating resources and foundations for a real breakthrough period in the next 5 years.
-Therefore, the successful implementation of the 2025 Socio-Economic Development Plan (in which the growth rate is expected to reach at least 8%), creating favorable momentum, striving to achieve the highest targets of the 2021-2025 Socio-Economic Development Plan, is also the focus of the Government's direction and administration.
+Although we know that each additional % growth this year will help improve many indicators for the whole period, this target will not be easy.
+Therefore, the most likely scenario is to grow around 8%, while consolidating resources and foundations for a real breakthrough period in the next 5 years.
+Therefore, the successful implementation of the 2025 Socio-Economic Development Plan (in which growth is expected to reach at least 8%), creating favorable momentum, striving to achieve the highest targets of the 5-year Socio-Economic Development Plan 2021 - 2025, is also the focus of the Government 's direction and administration.

 To promote economic growth in 2025 in particular, and create momentum for breakthroughs and sustainable development in general in the coming period, removing institutional bottlenecks is considered one of the most important factors.
 As General Secretary To Lam has repeatedly affirmed, the three biggest bottlenecks today are institutions, infrastructure and human resources; in which, institutions are the "bottleneck of bottlenecks".

-The Government and the Prime Minister have also repeatedly mentioned this issue in their directives, emphasizing that institutional solutions are “breakthroughs of breakthroughs”.
-Most recently, in Resolution 01/NQ-CP on key tasks and solutions to implement the Socio-Economic Development Plan and State Budget Estimates for 2025, the Government identified institutional breakthroughs as “breakthroughs of breakthroughs”, which must be done early and ahead to pave the way for development.
+The Government and the Prime Minister have also repeatedly mentioned this issue in their directives, emphasizing that institutional solutions are the “breakthrough of breakthroughs”.
+Most recently, in Resolution 01/NQ-CP on the main tasks and solutions to implement the Socio-Economic Development Plan and the State Budget estimate for 2025, the Government identified institutional breakthroughs as “breakthroughs of breakthroughs”, which must be done early and go ahead to pave the way for development.

 According to Mr. Dau Anh Tuan, Deputy Secretary General of VCCI, to achieve the target of high growth, institutional solutions are certainly very important.
-In particular, three main groups of issues that need to be addressed and reformed include: Quality of the legal document system; Difficulties in administrative procedures; Quality of implementation at all levels, especially at the local level.
+In particular, three main groups of issues that need attention and reform include: Quality of legal document system; Problems in administrative procedures; Quality of implementation at all levels, especially at the local level.
 And throughout these three groups of issues, poor coordination between ministries, branches and localities is still the root factor.

-“Not long ago, we coordinated with a province to survey 30 projects that had just finished investment and redraw the process that the projects had to go through in reality.
-This process is very different from the regulations on paper (the process on paper we see is very convenient), because there needs to be coordination between departments, ministries, and branches.
-Many times, just one problem can cause the project to be blocked,” said Mr. Tuan, adding that the legal document system in the coming time needs to have important changes; along with that, reviewing and amending policy processes and administrative procedures to make them “neat”, shortening the time to comply with administrative procedures through the application of information technology, and strengthening coordination between ministries, branches, etc.
+“Not long ago, we coordinated with a province to survey 30 projects that had just finished investing and redraw the process that the projects had to go through in reality.
+This process is very different from the regulations on paper (the process on paper we see is very convenient), because there needs to be coordination between departments, ministries and branches.
+Many times, just one point of contact is stuck, the project is blocked”, Mr. Tuan said and said that the legal document system in the coming time needs to have important changes; along with that, reviewing and amending policy processes and administrative procedures to be “neat”, shortening the time to comply with administrative procedures through the application of information technology, strengthening coordination between ministries and branches…

 Exports are one of the important drivers of growth. |